 The purpose of the HBHM program is to share information about health and well-being

-The improvisation and public speaking activity helps students become comfortable speaking in front of a large group by discussing good public speaking habits, rehearsing fun improvisational games that incorporate those habits, and performing them at Junior School lunch.
+The improvisation and public speaking activity helps students become comfortable speaking in front of a large group by discussing good public speaking habits, rehearsing fun improvisational games that incorporate those habits and performing them for the Junior School.

 Learn about the world of modern Italy in sight, sound, and taste!Take a virtual visit to some of Italy's most glorious sites, from Venice to Sicily; recreate art and monuments hands-on; sing along with Andrea Bocelli, Italian folk songs, and opera; have fun preparing tasty Italian treats like cannoli, bruschetta, and pasta, and perhaps pay a visit to a local bakery or cheese shop.
 This activity is designed for everyone, no previous experience in Italian is required.

-Looking for readers!
-A book club JUST FOR FUN, just for J Schoolers.
+A book club just for fun, just for J Schoolers.
 Particfipants will choose two or three titles from a list of recommended and group-nominated titles.
-Copies of the selected books are provided!
-We'll read and discuss our books over the eight-week activities season.
+Copies of the selected books and snacks are provided as students read and discuss the books.